Jennifer Choe-Groves: Early life and education

-Professional career
+Career

 Choe-Groves began her legal career as an Assistant District Attorney in New York County District Attorney's Office from 1994 to 1997.
 She was an associate at Fish & Neave LLP (now Ropes & Gray LLP) and served as counsel at O'Melveny & Myers LLP.
 From 2005 to 2010, she served as the Senior Director of Intellectual Property and Innovation in the Office of the United States Trade Representative (USTR) in the Executive Office of the President of the United States.
 During her time at USTR, she also served as chair of the Special 301 Committee, where she led the inter-agency committee’s decision-making on international trade policy and intellectual property protection.
 She was a partner at Hughes Hubbard & Reed and at Eckert, Seamans, Cherin & Mellott, LLC.
 She was the Chief Executive Officer of Titanium Law Group PLLC and Choe Groves Consulting LLC, where she provided legal and consulting services in the areas of international trade and intellectual property.